dhruvparamhans/random_notes/timedate.md

 ![high-score](timedate/reshack.png)

 OK, what we know?
 How to draw a clock hand?
 All they are started at the middle of circle, ending with its border.
-Hence, we need to calculate coordinates of circle.
+Hence, we need to calculate coordinates of a point on circle's border.
 From school-level mathematics we may remember that we need to use sine/cosine functions to draw circle, or at least square root.
-There are no such things in TIMEDATE.CPL, at least at first glance.
+There are no such things in *TIMEDATE.CPL*, at least at first glance.
 But, thanks to Microsoft debugging PDB files, I can find a function named *CAnalogClock::DrawHand()*, which calls *Gdiplus::Graphics::DrawLine()* at least twice.